ewerspej/epj.RouteGenerator/README.md

 There may be situations where you need to be able to specify extra routes, e.g. when a route doesn't follow the specified naming convention using the suffix or when a routes is defined in a different way (in MAUI or Xamarin.Forms this could be using a `<ShellContent>` element in XAML).

 For situations like these, the Route Generator exposes a second attribute called `[ExtraRoute]` and it takes a single argument representing the name of the route.
-You may not pass null, empty strings or whitespace as well as special characters.
+You should not pass `null`, empty strings, any whitespace or special characters.
 Duplicates will be ignored.

 If an extra route is specified whose name doesn't match any existing class name, you will have to provide a type to the attribute in order to include it in the generated `Routes.RouteTypeMap` dictionary using `typeof(SomeClass)`.